 - Your job won’t cover you for a long period off work due to sickness (employee benefits package)

-Remember too that state benefits come in at around £70-£100 per week, depending on your circumstances.
+Unemployment benefits come in at around £50-£70 per week , depending on your circumstances.
 If you don't feel this is enough to cover your outgoings, you might want to consider critical illness cover.

 How much cover do you need?

 Again, think about the costs you'd need to cover if you were to fall ill and couldn't work (this might include regular outgoings, such as energy bills and food shopping).

-- If you have children, you’ll want to ensure that your family is provided for in case you can’t work due to health problems.
-Increasing cover helps protect your cover against the effects of inflation, offering extra financial security for you and your loved ones
+If you have children, you’ll want to ensure that your family is provided for, in case you can’t work due to health problems.
+Level cover can offer financial security for you and your loved ones.

-- If you’re single, you’ll need a policy to make sure your mortgage can be paid off and this is often a requirement of the mortgage application.
-Decreasing cover helps to pay off debt, like a mortgage, that's reducing over time
+Or you may need a policy to make sure that your mortgage can be paid off – this is often a requirement of mortgage applications.
+Decreasing cover helps to pay off debt, like a repayment mortgage, that's reducing over time.

 For extra protection, you can usually get critical illness cover and life insurance at the same time.
-This way, you'll be protected against different circumstances – with the flexibility to choose how much cover you need for each policy.
-And making a claim on one policy shouldn't affect the other.
+This way, you'll be protected against different circumstances and be able to choose how much cover you need for each policy.

 Which illnesses are covered?